Sharmayush23/Computer-vision-hand-tracking-bare-mini-code-/README.md

-# Hand Tracking Module
+# 🖐️ Hand Tracking Module

-This project demonstrates how to build a hand tracking module using OpenCV and MediaPipe.
-It provides a Python class for detecting hands, extracting landmark positions, and visualizing the results on a video feed.
+Welcome to the **Hand Tracking Module**!
+This project demonstrates real-time hand tracking using OpenCV and MediaPipe. 🧑‍💻🎥

 ---

-## Features
+## ✨ Features

-- Real-time hand tracking using a webcam.
+✔️ Real-time hand tracking using a webcam.
-- Visualization of 21 hand landmarks and their connections.
+✔️ Visualizes 21 hand landmarks and their connections.
-- Extract landmark coordinates in pixel values.
+✔️ Extracts precise landmark positions in pixel coordinates.
-- Modularized code with a reusable `handDetector` class.
+✔️ Modularized code with a reusable `handDetector` class.

 ---

-## Installation
+## 📦 Installation

-Ensure you have Python installed, then install the required packages:
+Make sure Python is installed, then run the following to set up dependencies:

 ```bash
 pip install opencv-python mediapipe